 Businesses needing to advertise can often partner with apps in order to fund an undertaking.
 But be advised, your app could build a reputation for having too many adverts.
 You may want to decide what kind of innovations you’re going for and what to offer based on the best collaborative choices.
 If you can bring the innovation to a group that stands to benefit, there’s room to work.

 Come With Something To Offer

 Once you’ve identified likely candidates, develop a front-end/back-end tech stack.
-This is basically how the consumer will experience the application, and how you will manage it from “behind the curtain”.
+In order to build an IoT application, it might be worth looking into NODE-RED.
+That tool helps people to build these applications easily to make sure they can code their applications to work properly.
+Perhaps that would be useful.
+Creators need to consider how the consumer will experience the application, and how you will manage it from “behind the curtain”.
 If you’ve got something to show collaborators, you’ll be more likely to secure their funding and support.